-Sometimes the barriers we face seem unconquerable but the deep love for your child and the desire to see him/her succeed will be your motivating force.
-It may not be easy but it is a fight worth fighting.
-Know that with the proper support and tools, the right education for children with disabilities is possible.
-Allow me to share with you the wealth of knowledge and information that I have acquired along the way of this life transforming, beautiful and heart wrenching journey.
-Below I share with you some very helpful pointers that I believe are imperative elements for parents seeking assistance with special education advocacy.
+Sometimes the barriers we face seem unconquerable - but the deep love for our extra special children and the desire to see them succeed is our primary motivating force for anything that we do.
+It is not easy, but it is a fight worth fighting and one you should not continue to fight alone when your efforts appear fruitless with the continued neglect of Districts to take proper measures to help your boy or girl.
+Know that with the proper support and tools, the right education for children with disabilities is possible with the ultimately goal of a fulfilling and independent life to the maximum extent possible.
+Allow me to share with you the wealth of knowledge and information that I have acquired along the way of this life transforming, beautiful and heart-wrenching journey.
+Below I share with you some very helpful pointers that I believe are imperative elements for parents to apply in special education advocacy.

 |Attorney||Law Offices of Georgianna Junco-Kelman||2005 - Present|

 |Attorney||Law Offices of Jonathan I. Kelman||1998 - 2005|

 |Inclusion Matters by Shane's Inspiration||Member Board of Directors||2014 - Present|

 |Council of Parent Attorneys and Advocates||Attorney Member||2010 - Present|

 |Autism Speaks Southern California||Member Board of Directors||2009 - Present|

 |CBS Local||Parents Claim Families Breaking Residency Rules To Enroll Kids In Popular Studio City School||2013|